aquilacf/payment-gateway-challenge-dotnet/README.md

 ```shell
 dotnet test
 ```
-⚠️ Make sure you have trusted dotnet certifications with: dotnet dev-certs https --trust
+⚠️ Make sure you have trusted dotnet certificates with: dotnet dev-certs https --trust

 As an alternative to Aspire, use docker compose: